 It is not our intent to prohibit students from expressing their ideas or from engaging in civil debate.
 However, the school does not condone and will take action in response to conduct that interferes with students’ opportunity to learn, our educational mission, and the operation of the school.

-Bullying and Cyberbullying are contrary to Catherine Cook’s core values and Code of Conduct as expressed through ROARS (Respect, Ownership, Appreciation, Responsibility, Safety) and to Illinois state law.
+Bullying and Cyberbullying are contrary to Catherine Cook’s Mission Statement and core values as expressed through ROARS (Respect, Ownership, Appreciation, Responsibility, Safety) and to Illinois state law.

 II.
 Prohibited Behavior